PeterCamilleri/mini_readline/README.md

   :alt_prompt    => "<< ",    #The prompt when scrolled.
                               #Set to nil for no alt prompt.

+  :history       => false,    #Is the history buffer enabled?
   :no_blanks     => true,     #No empty lines in history.
   :no_dups       => true,     #No duplicate lines in history.